Wooden boats of World War II: Wood barges

 A number of different types of wood barges were used in the war.
 A flat bottom Wood Barges could be used in shallow ports or be tow onto beaches.
 They were low cost to build and could be abandoned after used if needed.
 With the shortage of steel, a fleet of wood barges was built.
 Due to the shortage of steel, a fleet of Concrete Barges were also built.
 To stop hull wood rot, some have copper-sheathed hulls.
 Martha's Vineyard Ship Building Company in Vineyard Haven, MA built 110-foot wood barges for the US Navy at 250 tons in 1942 (YC-843 to YC-847).
-YS-110 was a 80-foot wood barge with a 40-foot beam.
+YS-110 was an 80-foot wood barge with a 40-foot beam.
 She had a flat deck and was built in the Pearl Harbor Navy Yard in 1943.
 YS-88 was a 100-foot wood barge with a 42-foot beam.
 Built in the Pearl Harbor Navy Yard in 1941.